bluepintail/bluepintail.github.io/_posts/2020-10-20-medalla-2-validator-taxonomy.md

 </table>

 ## Activation delays
 An interesting question arises from the delay in reaching quorum after genesis — do new validators always struggle to join the network, or is this an issue which occurred at genesis and was less important once the network was established?
 We can look at this by counting how *late* each validator is with its first attestation.
-Genesis validators are expected to attest in epoch 0, while later validators should first attest during their `attestation_epoch`.
+Genesis validators are expected to attest in epoch 0, while later validators should first attest during their `activation_epoch`.

 As we saw above, from the genesis set, 60% of validators attested in the first epoch, and the pattern after that is messy, with larger groups of validators not attesting until epochs 5-6, and then epoch 14.
 This may reflect less-stable network conditions during the genesis period as many new nodes attempted to sync.